aaztral/ParadigmDemonstration---Concurrency/README.md

     }
 }
 ```
-We create a unique_lock with the help of mutex, this is easier and cleaner than just declaring a bunch of locks, we use conditional value to wait out our print opperation, we check if its our turn in this case the state must equal 0 to continue.
+We create a unique_lock with the help of mutex, this is easier and cleaner than just declaring a bunch of locks, we use conditional variable to wait out our print opperation, we check if its our turn in this case the state must equal 0 to continue.
 We just print our 0, which it's always the case for Zero, we do a simple math equation to check if i is even or odd, to figure out our next state and we notify Even and Odd through our cv when we finish.

 ```
 void even(function<void(int)> printNumber) {